 Parenting Tweens and Teens

-Do you dread the teen years?
+Do you dread parenting tweens and teens?
 Do you want to keep your kids little forever or go back to that sweet stage when they were still in footy pajamas?
-Listen to this fantastic interview with Dr. Ken Ginsburg to help you embrace the wonderful years between 11 and 20.
+Listen to this fantastic interview with Dr. Ken Ginsburg to help you embrace paretning tweens and teens during the wonderful years between 11 and 20.
 Dr. Ginsburg is the Co-Founder and Director of Programs at the Center for Parent and Teen Communication and Professor of Pediatrics at Children’s Hospital of Philadelphia.
 He is the author of 5 award-winning books including: Building Resilience in Children and Teens: Giving Kids Roots and Wings.

 Dr. Ken Ginsburg, Co-Founder and Director of Programs at the Center for Parent and Teen Communication and Professor of Pediatrics at Children’s Hospital of Philadelphia, travels the world speaking to parent, professional, and youth audiences and is the author of 5 award-winning parenting books, as well as a multimedia, interdisciplinary professional toolkit on “Reaching Teens.”